Upright Colorado Spruce - New For 2022!

 An unmistakable tree for sure, featuring bright blue needles on a narrowly upright and columnar form, branches forking upwards at a sharp angle; best used as an accent, for adding dynamic interest to the skyline or for smaller home landscapes

-Upright Colorado Spruce has attractive bluish-green foliage which emerges blue in spring.
+Upright Colorado Spruce is primarily valued in the landscape for its rigidly columnar form.
+It has attractive bluish-green evergreen foliage which emerges blue in spring.
 The needles are highly ornamental and remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The rough gray bark adds an interesting dimension to the landscape.

 Upright Colorado Spruce is a dense evergreen tree with a strong central leader and a narrowly upright and columnar growth habit.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.